AC Milan referred over alleged FFP breaches

-AC Milan have been referred to UEFA's Adjudicatory Chamber over alleged breaches of Financial Fair Flay regulations.

-The Italian giants have been monitored in relation to potential infringements for several months and had an application for a voluntary agreement to restructure their finances rejected by UEFA's Club Financial Control Body in December.
+The Italian giant has been monitored in relation to potential infringements for several months and had an application for a voluntary agreement to restructure its finances rejected by UEFA's Club Financial Control Body in December.

-Milan invested more than €200million in the playing squad following the takeover by Chinese investors Rossoneri Sport Investment Lux last year and their ability to repay a loan by October is central to UEFA's concerns.
+Milan invested more than €200million in the playing squad after the takeover by Chinese investors Rossoneri Sport Investment Lux last year and its ability to repay a loan by October is central to UEFA's concerns.

-If Milan are eventually penalised over the breaches, exclusion from the Europa League could be an option at the governing body's disposal.
+If Milan is eventually penalised over the breaches, exclusion from the Europa League could be an option at the governing body's disposal.

 "The Investigatory Chamber of the UEFA Club Financial Control Body (CFCB) has decided to refer Italian club AC Milan to the Adjudicatory Chamber of the CFCB for breach of the Financial Fair Play regulations, in particular the break-even requirement," read a UEFA statement.